Skip to main content

 This way, mutual funds allow you to invest in different companies or bonds at the same time.

-Investing in mutual funds means putting some of your money in a larger pool of funds managed by professional money managers.
+Investing in mutual funds means putting some of your money into a larger pool of funds managed by professional money managers.

 Choosing a single company, industry or security isn’t always the best way to invest.
-Mutual funds can help by allowing you to diversify your investments in many different companies and industries, or in bonds and other securities.
+Mutual funds can help you diversify your investments in many different companies and industries, or in bonds and other securities.

 Typically, mutual fund units can be redeemed – or “cashed out” – at any time.
 The redemption value will depend on how the fund’s sales charges are set up and the fund’s unit value on the day of redemption.
 This may be lower or higher than the original purchase price.